Other commentary from the latest public sector finances data can be found on the following pages:

 To ensure comparability with other countries, the statistical aggregates within the Public sector finances release will continue to be produced according to the existing definitions and standards until further notice or those standards are updated.Nôl i'r tabl cynnwys

 National Statistics status for public sector finances

-Local government data for the financial year ending March 2020 are mainly based on budget data for England, Wales and Scotland as well as estimates for Northern Ireland.
+Local government data for the financial year ending (FYE) March 2020 are mainly based on budget data for England, Wales and Scotland, and estimates for Northern Ireland.

 In recent years, planned expenditure initially reported in local authority budgets has been systematically higher than the final outturn expenditure reported in the audited accounts.
 We therefore include adjustments to reduce the amounts reported at the budget stage.

-For the financial year ending March 2020, we include a £2.0 billion downward adjustment to England's current expenditure on goods and services, along with £0.7 billion, £0.6 billion and £0.2 billion adjustments to Scotland's, England's and Wales' capital expenditure respectively.
-We apply a further £3.0 billion downward adjustment to current expenditure on benefits in the financial year ending March 2020, to reflect the most recently available data for housing benefits.
+For FYE March 2020, we include a £2.0 billion downward adjustment to England’s current expenditure on goods and services, along with £0.7 billion, £0.6 billion and £0.2 billion adjustments to Scotland’s, England’s and Wales’ capital expenditure respectively.
+We apply a further £3.0 billion downward adjustment to current expenditure on benefits in FYE March 2020, to reflect the most recently available data for housing benefits.
 Further information on these and additional adjustments can be found in the Public sector finances QMI.

-Local government data for the financial year ending March 2021 are initial estimates, based on the Office for Budget Responsibility (OBR) forecasts.
+Local government data for FYE March 2021 are initial estimates, based on the Office for Budget Responsibility (OBR) forecasts.
 We have reflected our estimation of impact of the coronavirus (COVID-19) in these data.

 Current and capital transfers between local and central government are based on administrative data supplied by HM Treasury.